therealnicoroshi/modlist/README.md

 ### *Set CPU Affinity*

 Click it and allow it to set the affinty for your processor.

+## 8. Optional files I will offer support for if added to the list

+There are armor mods that were included in v.1.2.3 that were problematic for installation through Wabbajack so were removed in v.1.2.4

+### *These files are completely optional, and not required for the list to run.*

+They can be added if you choose to do so and can be found on the Discord in 'Suggested Additions You Might Like for the Mod List'

+I will still offer support for the mod list if you decide to add these specific files.

 ## Congratulations you are now installed and set up.